 Derek: [20:39] I’m curious though.
 I’m struck.
 You’re fairly young as a faculty member, yourself.

 Derek: [20:48] But you have already demonstrated to me in this interview a fair degree of sophistication in your teaching practices, in your knowledge of the literature around student learning.

 [21:00] I’m wondering what was part of your journey to get here.
 Were there elements of your graduate education or other experiences that informs your current practices around teaching?
 Because I think they are a little exceptional for a junior faculty member.

-Bryan: [21:20] There are few things.
-To me, the way this works, well, I don’t hate to, but I have to get a little philosophical here.
+Bryan: [21:20] There are a few things.
+To me, the way this works, and I hate to — well, I don’t hate to — but I have to get a little philosophical here.
 When you are 30, which I am, and it is a podcast, they can’t see me, so I’ll just tell you I am 30.

 Derek: [21:37] I’m 41.
 We’ll call that young.
 We call that young now. [laughs]

 Bryan: [21:43] [laughs] What you’re doing in your life right now, your sense of identity is informed by so many things that it’s hard to reduce that impact to one particular time period.

 [21:57] There were things that happened in grad school.
 There were things that happened before grad school.
 I think there were things that happened before grad school, that I only realized once I was actually teaching how much they impacted what I do.